weiyanminoo/tp/docs/UserGuide.md

 </box>

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+*  `edit 1 p/91234567 e/johndoe@example.com`
+    * This command edits the phone number and the email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 n/Betsy Crower r/photographer` Edits the name of the 2nd person to be `Betsy Crower` and her role to `photographer`.
+*  `edit 2 n/Betsy Crower r/photographer`
+    * This command edits the name and the role of the 2nd person to be `Betsy Crower` and `photographer` respectively.

 <br>